xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

 operation.
 If needed, you can also invoke it manually using the ``Realign to Map`` button found in the Multiple Grid Operations dialog window.

-Each time the grid is reloaded, a new GridMapXform matrix is computed and updated.
+Each time the grid is reloaded, a new GridMapXform matrix is computed and updated in the nav file.
 All coordinate values in the Navigator file evolve with each transformation, adapting to the current physical position of the grid on the stage—even though the LMM map image itself appears unchanged.